Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Ravens stats and trends

-- Baltimore has played 12 games, with six wins against the spread.

-- The Ravens covered the spread in their only game when underdogs by 2.5 points or more.
+- This year, the Ravens won ATS in their only game as an underdog of 2.5 points or more.

-- Baltimore's games this year have hit the over in 35.7% of its opportunities (five times in 14 games with a set point total).
+- Baltimore's games this season have gone over the total in five out of 14 opportunities (35.7%).

-- Baltimore is 3-3 against the spread and 5-1 overall in games when it scores more than 22.3 points.
+- Baltimore is 3-3 against the spread and 5-1 overall when the team notches more than 22.3 points.

-- The Ravens have turned the ball over 18 times this season, four more turnovers than the Browns have forced (14).
+- This season the Ravens have turned the ball over 18 times, four more than the Browns' takeaways (14).

 Home and road insights

-- At home this season, Cleveland has two wins against the spread and is 4-2 overall.
+- Cleveland has two wins against the spread, and is 4-2 overall, at home this year.

 - Cleveland has gone over the total twice in six home games this season.

-- Baltimore has two wins against the spread, and is 3-4 overall, away from home.
+- Away from home, Baltimore has two wins against the spread and is 3-4 overall.

 - The Ravens are winless ATS (0-5) as 2.5-point underdogs or more on the road.